 Kids home from school?
 We can help!

-Joy School English does teach literacy, but listening and speaking in a new language are more difficult to learn than reading, so we place a strategic emphasis on oral language, providing students with opportunities to speak again and again.
+Joy School English does teach literacy, but listening and speaking in a new language are more difficult to learn than reading, so we place a strategic emphasis on oral language, providing students with more than 4,000 opportunities to speak again and again.

 Not only do students get multiple opportunities to hear and demonstrate listening comprehension of key vocabulary words, Joy School English asks the students to say the words at every opportunity, recording the students' speech and playing it back for them.